Dashing Leadership Pre-call FAQ

 Intro

-This document will help you understand whether coaching, specifically my approach to coaching, can help you shift into a different way of leading.
+This document will help you understand whether coaching, specifically my approach to coaching, can help you make that shift.

 If you have any questions, feel free to email me at brian@dashingleadership.com or text me at 201-658-9525.